Lying next to the vast salt fields, people here have been attached to "white rice and salt" for generations, considering it their main livelihood.

 In addition, climate change causes unusual weather, erratic rain and sunshine, making the salt industry even more precarious.

 Despite many difficulties, the salt industry in Hoa Loc still survives.
-The elderly still cling to life, and the white-haired people still go to the fields early in the morning as a way of life.
+The elderly still cling to their jobs, and the white-haired people still go to the fields early in the morning as a way of life.
 They work not only to earn a living, but also to preserve the soul of the coastal village, to preserve a precious traditional culture.

 Hoang Dong - Phuong Do